Final Confederate statue coming down in New Orleans

 Amid security threats, contractors wearing masks and tactical vests removed the first monument at night last month: an obelisk commemorating the Battle of Liberty Place.
 It marked a deadly fight between the Crescent City White League, a group opposed to the city's racially integrated police force, and state militia after the Civil War.

-Backlash against removing Confederate monuments in the city has been building.
+Backlash against removing New Orleans' Confederate monuments has been building.

-The Louisiana Legislature is considering a measure that would prohibit local governments from removing war memorials, including those from the Civil War.
-The bill allows local governments to take down a memorial only if voters approve the action at "an election held for that purpose."
+The Louisiana Legislature is considering a measure that would hinder local governments from removing war memorials, including those from the Civil War.
+The bill would allow local governments to take down a memorial only if voters approve the action at "an election held for that purpose."

-The effort to remove the New Orleans monuments is part of a larger controversy surrounding Confederate symbols in cities nationwide.
-The issue gained momentum after the 2015 massacre of nine black parishioners in Charleston, South Carolina, by a self-described white supremacist.

-Some people see the Confederate monuments as symbols of racial injustice and slavery, and others say they are a part of history and heritage.

-Efforts to remove Confederate statues are underway in other parts of the south, including in Charlottesville, Virginia, where a Confederate General Robert E. Lee statue is scheduled to be removed.
-That sparked protests last weekend, including one Saturday in which torch-carrying demonstrators were led by white nationalist Richard Spencer, resulting in criticisms that the gathering evoked images of the Ku Klux Klan.
-A counterprotest was held on Sunday night.
+Efforts to remove Confederate statues are underway in other parts of the South, including in Charlottesville, Virginia, where a Robert E. Lee statue is scheduled to be removed.
+That sparked protests, including one Saturday in which torch-carrying demonstrators were led by white nationalist Richard Spencer.
+The event was criticized for evoking images of the Ku Klux Klan, and a counterprotest was held on Sunday night.